 Lots of customers come to SpareFoot to research storage facilities in their area - check the prices, amenities, locations, and read reviews.
 Some of these customers aren't at a point in their storage search where it makes sense to reserve a unit.
 SpareFoot has options for them to make inquiries instead of full-fledged reservations.

-This article explains all the different ways that SpareFoot lets customers inquire about facilities.
-You should take a look at the article to get the full scoop, but some common ones are:
+This article explains the different ways that SpareFoot lets customers inquire about facilities.
+You should take a look at the article to get the full scoop, but the two ways are:

 Inquiries add lots of value for storage-seeking customers as well as for facility operators.
 Here are the big wins: